JingweiToo/Wrapper-Feature-Selection-Toolbox-Python/README.md

 ## Usage
 The main function *jfs* is adopted to perform feature selection.
-You may switch the algorithm by changing the 'from FS.pso import jfs' to [other abbreviations](/README.md#list-of-available-wrapper-feature-selection-methods)
+You may switch the algorithm by changing the 'pso' in 'from FS.pso import jfs' to [other abbreviations](/README.md#list-of-available-wrapper-feature-selection-methods)
 * If you wish to use particle swarm optimization ( PSO ) then you may write
 ```code
 from FS.pso import jfs